 - Next, we'll review its features as it was originally released in 2012.

-- Then we'll list mechanical problems that some owners have experienced that should be checked before buying.
+- And then we'll list mechanical problems that some owners have experienced that should be checked before buying.

 Locate Lower Mileage Vehicles: They are certainly out there to be found with careful and patient shopping.
 Be willing to drive a distance if you have to.